Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 The lining of the stomach produces hydrochloric acid and digestive enzymes.
 After a meal, the stomach contains an acidic, churning mass of food and enzymes.
 We would expect this mixture to be an inhospitable environment for bacteria, but Helicobacter has some useful abilities that enable it to thrive inside the stomach.

 Functions of the Stomach

 When food is swallowed, it passes down the tube known as the esophagus and enters the stomach.
-The stomach is a J-shaped organ which is located on the left side of the upper abdomen (from the owner's point of view).
+The stomach is a J-shaped organ that is located on the left side of the upper abdomen (from the owner's point of view).
 It’s covered by the liver and has a volume of about one litre when it's empty.
-After a meal it can expand to around four litres.
+After a meal is eaten, it can expand to around four litres.

 When we eat, glands in the lining of the stomach release hydrochloric acid, which makes the fluid inside the stomach acidic.
 This fluid is known as gastric juice and has a pH of about 2.
 The pH scale runs from 0 to 14, with the lower numbers indicating more acidic conditions.